 If you’re like us, you’re probably feeling very ready for a fresh start.
-It’s time to put away those holiday decorations and clean up that New Year’s Eve countdown confetti.
-But like Ebenezer Scrooge, if you want to have a clear view on the year ahead you’re going to need to turn your attention to the past, the present, and the future.
-Let’s dig in together on some actionable tips that will help you build new habits in the new year to set your firm up for increased profitability in 2021.
+Spring is just around the corner, and we have three-quarters of the year left to hit our goals.
+If you want to have a clear view on the year ahead you’re going to need to turn your attention to the past, the present, and the future.
+Let’s dig in together on some actionable tips that will help you build new habits to set your firm up for increased profitability in 2021.
 Ready to put pen to paper on those resolutions you’ve been putting off?
 We thought so.

 If you’re using a cloud-based practice management system like PracticePanther, the quantifiable aspect of this audit should be easier to access than you think.
 Pull a report of all your firm’s billables and compare to receivables.
 What was the delta and what was your overall collection rate?
 Law firms should aim for at least a 95% collection rate on hours billed.
 If your collection rate is under 95%, then this is a major area for improvement for you in 2021 (and read on for tips and solutions).